HIPAA Training Resources: Facility Guide and FAQ

 Healthcare employers can prepare for periodic audits by:

-- Performing risk assessments
+- Performing risk assessments.

-- Providing staff education about HIPAA Privacy and Security Rules
+- Providing staff education about HIPAA Privacy and Security Rules.

-- Being prepared for OCH audits
+- Being prepared for OCH audits.

-- Employing a Privacy Officer or Security Officer to create a HIPAA Compliance Checklist for the organization
+- Employing a privacy officer or security officer to create a HIPAA Compliance Checklist for the organization.

-- Maintaining a record of healthcare employee training completion
+- Maintaining a record of healthcare employee training completion.

 Who Needs Compliance Training?

-Covered entities — which include healthcare organizations, institutions, or individuals — must comply with HIPAA’s privacy and security rules.
+Covered entities — which include healthcare organizations, institutions, and individuals — must comply with HIPAA’s privacy and security rules.
 Business associates are only required to comply with the security rule.
 As part of a compliance program, healthcare employers must certify their workforce in the appropriate training.
 This means that you should be providing HIPAA training for nurses, physicians, and any other clinical and administrative staff who come in contact with PHI.
 New members at a covered entity must undergo HIPAA training within a reasonable time period of joining the workforce.

 Where Can Facilities Find HIPAA Training Resources?

-There isn’t one standardized HIPAA training resource that covers the broad range of healthcare entities that need to comply with HIPAA rules.
+There isn’t one standardized HIPAA staff training resource that covers the broad range of healthcare entities that need to comply with HIPAA rules.
 To create a program, healthcare facility leaders can gather information from resources such as:

 - HHS’s HIPAA training materials